“In the whole of the Old Testament literature there is no chapter more tragic or full of solemn and searching warning than this.” (G. Campbell Morgan)

 a.
 In the spring of the year, at the time when kings go out to battle: In that part of the world, wars were not normally fought during the winter months because rains and cold weather made travel and campaigning difficult.
 Fighting resumed in the spring.

 b.
-David sent Joab… But David remained at Jerusalem: David should have been out at the battle, but he remained behind.
+David sent Joab….
+But David remained at Jerusalem: David should have been out at the battle, but he remained behind.
 In 2 Samuel 10 Joab and the army of the mighty men were preserved against the Syrians and the Ammonites, but they did not win a decisive victory.
 The decisive victory came when David led the battle at the end of 2 Samuel 10.
 Both through custom and experience God told David, “You need to be at the battle.”
 But David remained at Jerusalem.

 ii.
 Nevertheless, it is wrong to think that this began the chain of events David followed all the way down to adultery and murder.
-David showed his disregard to God’s plan for marriage many years before when he took more than one wife (1 Samuel 25:42-43, 2 Samuel 3:2-5).
-David’s practice of adding wives showed a lack of romantic restraint and an indulgence of his passions.
+David showed his disregard of God’s plan for marriage many years before when he took more than one wife (1 Samuel 25:42-43, 2 Samuel 3:2-5).
+David’s practice of adding wives showed a lack of sexual restraint and an indulgence of his passions.
 This corrupt seed, sown long ago, grew unchecked long enough and would bear bitter fruit.

 iii.
 “As I think of what happened, of this I am sure, that it did not happen all at once.
 This matter of Bathsheba was simply the climax of something that had been going on in his life for twenty years.”
 (Redpath)

 iv.
 Therefore, staying home from the battle merely provided an opportunity for the long-standing lack of sexual restraint and indulgence of passion to display itself.

 Then it happened one evening that David arose from his bed and walked on the roof of the king’s house.
 And from the roof he saw a woman bathing, and the woman was very beautiful to behold.